 Drop-off and pick-up

-In order to facilitate movement around the school we do ask all parents to bring and collect children via the designated entrances.
+Gates open at 8.40 am.
 If you do bring your child earlier than 8.40am, we ask that you remain with them, alternatively, please consider using our Breakfast Club which opens at 7.30am.

 Assemblies and Collective Worship